 Crime Interdiction Unit (CIU)

 The Crime Interdiction Unit (CIU) was formed in 1993 under a grant from the Marietta Housing Authority.
 CIU started as a street-level drug unit that worked primarily in the housing projects.
 Through the years, CIU has changed and expanded to meet the needs of the community.
-Today, CIU work to reduce street-level drug crime and gang crime through surveillance operations, stakeouts, and stings.
+Today, CIU works to reduce street-level drug crime and gang crime through surveillance operations, stakeouts, and stings.

 Tip Line